Double the representation of people with disability from 2.7% to 5.6% by 2025

 Guidelines and support tools for employees responsible for developing and publishing workplace content include:

-NSW Police Service details the cluster’s commitment to achieving disability targets and has information presented in a number of formats to address accessibility of information, for example an Auslan summary of their Disability Inclusion Action Plan via video.
+Department of Customer Service details the NSW Government's commitment to achieving disability targets and has information presented in a number of formats to address accessibility of information, for example an Auslan summary of their Disability Inclusion Action Plan via video.

 The Public Service Commission has developed eLearning modules to improve disability awareness among staff in the NSW public sector.
 The modules aim to create a more inclusive and accessible workplace by providing information about what staff should know, say and do to confidently and effectively work alongside colleagues with disability.
 Training Modules developed for employees.